Shiling42/markdown-cv/index.md

 ## Other activities
 `2022-now`
-**Founder and organizer of *Statistical Physics Youth Communications***
+**Creator and organizer of *Statistical Physics Youth Communications***
 - A Chinese early career researcher network in statistical physics.
-- Successfully attracted and engaged over 130 members from diverse geographical locations, with continued growth in membership.
+- Successfully attracted and engaged over 150 members from diverse geographical locations, with continued growth in membership.
-- Hosted 3 successful online seminars.
+- Hosted 4 successful online seminars.
 Future seminars will be held once a month.

 <!-- ### Footer